nanochess/240pTestSuite_colecovision/README.md

 You only need to assemble the file suite.asm and it includes all the other required files (edit the COLECO, MSX or SG1000 label accordingly).

-There are some files coming from the development environment (WinXP) that create the required images (images.bat) and assemble the code (e.bat).
+There are some batch files coming from the development environment (WinXP) that create the required images (images.bat) and assemble the code (e.bat).

 Other utilities required are Pletter to compress the VDP data, and TMSColor to convert the bitmaps to the VDP format.
+Both are included in source code form.

 ===============================================================================
 Original 240p Test Suite is © Copyright 2011-2021 Artemio Urbina